nagwaibrahim-data/Data-Analytics-Portfolio/README.md

 Welcome to my Data Analytics Portfolio.

-This repository showcases my practical work in Excel, SQL, Power BI, Python, and Business Intelligence, with a focus on transforming data into meaningful business insights and supporting data-driven decisions.
+This repository showcases my practical work in Excel, SQL, Power BI, Tableau, Python, and Business Intelligence, with a focus on transforming data into meaningful business insights and supporting data-driven decisions.

 ---